A parallel universe exists and it’s called data

 Incorporating weather information into flight path planning can help pilots locate and avoid hard-to-spot pockets of clear-air turbulence.
 Besides making passengers happier and flights safer, this can help airlines save a considerable amount of money.
 Turbulence-related damages and delays cost about $500 million a year in the United States alone.

-To sum up, that’s more savings, safety, and satisfied customers, all from data models.
+To sum up, that’s more savings, safety, and satisfied customers, courtesy of data and models.

-In the past, we used terms like tsunami, deluge, and flood to describe Big Data.
+In the past, people used terms like tsunami, deluge, and flood to describe Big Data.
 But these metaphors are far too ominous.

 From this perspective, we can all look forward to data growth.
 It will continue to eliminate blind spots and help us see more clearly what lies ahead.
 We can then explore our data universe more effectively and discover new ways of bettering our world.